-I got him about ten years ago when I moved to Westminster, and decided he needed a name.
+I got him about ten years ago when I moved to Westminster and decided he needed a name.
 So I looked on his tag, and there was his name, Podge.

 I actually wrote a short story about a boy and his ‘living’ toys titled “Impossible Things”.
 I’ll re-publish it here at some point, but right now you can find it on my old blog.

 If I’m going to make a robot teddy bear I must start where I start any project of mine: with a name.
-I always come up with a name first, and in that way I can lend a certain amount of focus to whatever I’m working on.
-It’s also very handy to have a name because then I can assign things to it and talk about it, as well as organize it in my notebooks and computer.
+I always come up with a name first, and in that way, I can lend a certain amount of focus to whatever I’m working on.
+It’s also very handy to have a name because then I can assign things to it and talk about it, as well as organize them in my notebooks and computer.

 I’ve decided my robot teddy bear will be named Rodge.
 This is a nod to Podge, as robot starts with the letter R, and also a nod to my friend Bucky’s character Roghroo.
-It is NOT a nod to my Starbucks friend Roger, dirty old man.
+It is NOT a nod to my Starbucks friend Roger, a dirty old man.

 So, now we have a robot named Rodge.
 Or, we will have a robot named Rodge.